 Organizations face a new army of security vulnerabilities every day, each with the potential to cause lasting economic and reputational damage.
 However, while the cybercrime landscape has grown more sophisticated, prevention efforts have also advanced.

-Jason Witty, chief information security officer at U.S. Bank, noted that spending forecasts for cybersecurity prevention practices have increased among real estate clients.
+Spending forecasts for cybersecurity prevention practices have increased among real estate clients.
 This coincides with an increased demand for internet connected devices, creating what research firm Gartner calls a fourth industrial revolution.

 Increasing connectivity has resulted in increasing cyber threats.
 As a wakeup call for the real estate sector, the FBI issued a Public Service Announcement in June 2018 that pointed to the rise in business email compromise / email account compromise scams for the industry.
 CRE firms experienced a 1,100% increase in number of victims, and about a 2,200% rise in reported monetary loses between 2015 and 2017.

-Witty also noted that the largest threats in the near future might involve physical safety, driven by advancements in 3D printing and weapons development.
+The largest threats in the near future might involve physical safety, driven by advancements in 3D printing and weapons development.

 The future of commercial real estate technology is closer than you think.
 Dominic Venturo, chief innovation officer at U.S. Bank, shared some recent advancements in innovative technology, driven by the belief that innovation enables the bank’s key priorities

 “Innovation helps to assess emerging technologies and trends, understand the implications of our customers’ evolving behaviors, develop and test ideas and inform our business line product and feature roadmaps,” Venturo said.